 Grand Valley State University is a public body and therefore must comply with the Michigan Freedom of Information Act (FOIA).
 The FOIA Office, housed within the Division of Legal, Compliance and Risk Management, is responsible for coordinating responses to FOIA requests sent to the University.
 Under FOIA, any individual other than a federal, state or county prisoner has the right to inspect and/or receive copies of public records maintained by the University.

 Consistent with the Michigan Freedom of Information Act, Public Act 442 of 1976, the information contained on this website is intended to assist the public with understanding University FOIA policy, procedures and how to make a request.
-The University's FOIA Policy is listed with other policies in the Grand Valley Manual.
+The University's FOIA Policy is listed with other policies in the Grand Valley Policies Website.